QFT in Klein space: Canonical quantization for real scalar in Klein space

-where we used the commutator \eqref{eq:aJaNCom} in the last step.
+where we used $J_{-n}=(-)^n J_n$ and the addition theorem for Bessel functions.
 Note that the inner product $\<\infty|0\>$ is non-vanishing\footnote{Since we define the state $|0\>$ and $\<\infty|$ by the annihilation conditions, there are ambiguities in normalizations, see Eq.(\ref{eq:DefVacu}) and Eq.(\ref{eq:DefInftyStat}).
 We can choose normalization constants properly so that we have the normalization $\<\infty|0\>=1$, see the discussions below Eq.(\ref{eq:VacuCorrFunc}).}.

-In general, the two-point propagator can be expressed in a covariant form.
-This can be achieved by acting Klein-Gordon operator $-\p^2 +m^2$ on the two-point function
+The two-point propagator (\ref{eq:Wickpropagator}) is manifestly invariant under spacetime transformations.
+As demonstrated in Appendix \ref{ap:propagator}, it can be expressed in a covariant form

+This is the Green's function of the Klein-Gordon equation.
+To see this, we can act Klein-Gordon operator $-\p^2 +m^2$ on the two-point function

 where $\eta(x)$ denotes the step function.
 This differential equation can be re-expressed by using \eqref{eq:cancommu}